 FuelCell Energy is a key beneficiary of these investments.
 It started a collaboration with Exxon Mobil several years ago, which is clearly going well.
 The collaboration has already contributed tens of millions of dollars to FuelCell’s balance sheet and will continue to do so in the future.

 In December of 2019, FuelCell Energy announced that it expanded its relationship with Exxon Mobil with regard to the development and use of next-generation carbon capture technology.
 As a result, FuelCell now has access to an additional $60 million in revenue over the course of two years.

 As of July 2020, the company traded with a market cap of around $600 million.
 So, this contract represented revenues equal to around 10% of the company’s entire value.
-Fast forward a few months, and the clean energy stock is trading with a market cap of around $720 million as of October 2020.
+Fast forward about a year, and the clean energy stock is trading with a market cap of around $4.6 billion as of March 2021.